 Child poverty and austerity: Children are concerned about the current economic climate and the impact it may have on their own financial situation and that of their families.
 Their recommendations in the area include better work-based training and employment opportunities for young people; welfare systems which ensure adequate income and security for those out of work; and free services such as youth and leisure centres.
 Children want to be included in decision making about government expenditure.

 There are universal themes which emerge from the variety of views and experiences included here.
 First, children in Europe overwhelmingly wish to be heard and to have some influence on matters regarding their rights.
 Although there are some very good initiatives which seek to involve children, many are tokenistic and children quickly become disillusioned.
-Secondly, children enormously value their families and friends, and this has consequences for the enjoyment of their rights: service providers should think about how to better involve families where children require information about legal proceedings, for example.
-Thirdly, children recognise that adequate protection of their rights requires sufficient allocation of public resources, particularly targeting more marginalised groups.
+Second, children enormously value their families and friends, and this has consequences for the enjoyment of their rights: service providers should think about how to better involve families where children require information about legal proceedings, for example.
+Third, children recognise that adequate protection of their rights requires sufficient allocation of public resources, particularly targeting more marginalised groups.
 They are concerned about the current economic climate and cuts in expenditure.
 Resources are highly relevant to children’s recommendations on improving rights provision, as children would like the professionals with whom they come into contact to have appropriate training to ensure that children’s rights are upheld.

 Introduction

 Article 12 of the UNCRC, the right of children to be heard, is arguably the most ground-breaking provision in that instrument.
 It is, at least in part, due to this provision that there is acceptance by many states, organisations and others that legal standards and policies concerning children should be informed by their views.
-It is on this basis that the Council of Europe has commissioned a desktop study on the views and priorities of children across Europe on their rights, so that they can feed into the next Strategy for the Rights of the Child, 2016-2019.
+It is on this basis that the Council of Europe has commissioned report on existing studies concerning the views and priorities of children across Europe on their rights, so that they can feed into the next Strategy for the Rights of the Child, 2016-2019.

-Children in Europe enjoy on average a high level of implementation of their rights compared to their counterparts elsewhere in the world.
-However many obstacles to the enjoyment of their rights persist.
-Children suffer discrimination as a group, and their unique needs are often not recognised within the family, schools, the local community and service provision.
-Particularly disadvantaged groups of children – for example children who suffer abuse, children with disabilities and children from other vulnerable groups – can experience acute and unacceptable rights abuses.
+Children in Europe on average enjoy a high level of implementation of their rights compared to their counterparts elsewhere in the world.
+However, many obstacles to the enjoyment of their rights persist.
+Children suffer discrimination as a group, and their unique needs are often not recognised within the family and by schools, the local community and service providers.
+Particularly disadvantaged groups of children – for example children who suffer abuse and children with disabilities– can experience acute and unacceptable rights abuses.
 Children themselves have much to say about these matters and how to address them.

-The current desktop study, therefore, aims to explore research on children’s views on which rights issues are most important to them, and ways in which they feel those issues should be resolved.
+The current study, therefore, aims to explore research on children’s views on which rights issues are most important to them, and ways in which they feel those issues should be resolved.
 It seeks to identify existing reports from across as broad a geographical spectrum as possible within Europe; and from the perspective of many of the most disadvantaged groups of children.
-Therefore this study aims to provide a snapshot of children’s views, based on available research.
-This report does not aim to provide a comprehensive overview of children’s rights, nor does it include the opinions of the authors.
-Instead it focuses on reports which cover children’s views, as this is its remit.
+This report does not aim to provide a comprehensive overview of children’s rights, nor does it include the opinions of the authors.It aims to provide a snapshot of children’s views, based on available research.

 Methodology